weather-gov/weather.gov/docs/dev/json-api.md

 We have also configured a new user type, `uploader`, which has no permissions except to create new `wfo_pdf_upload`s.

 Because JSON:API follows Drupal entity permissions, JSON:API also respects the user permissions for that entity type.
 This means that currently `anonymous` users can browse the JSON API, including viewing `file`s and `wfo_pdf_upload`s, because `anonymous` users can `view published content`.

-(This will change in a later version.)
+Because we do not have an use case for listing resources, we are blocking all `GET` requests for the JSON:API via an [Apache configuration](../../.bp-config/httpd/user-provided/httpd-block-api-get-requests.conf).

 # Example